The Xometry app works best with JavaScript enabled!

 Tensile test.
 Image Credit: Shutterstock.com/Kimtaro

-Ultimate tensile strength is a measure of the load that can be applied to a material before it fails.
+Ultimate tensile strength is a measure of the maximum stress a material can withstand before fracturing.
 The tensile strength of a material is measured using a tensile testing machine which applies a pulling load to a test specimen until it breaks.
 The rate of elongation and load of the force applied can be used to calculate the material properties.
 The ultimate tensile strength of a material can be found by dividing the force required to break a material by its original cross-sectional area.
-This article will define ultimate tensile strength, how it works, its calculations, and give some examples.
+This article will define ultimate tensile strength, how it works, and its calculations, and it will give some examples.

 What Is Ultimate Tensile Strength?

 The ultimate tensile strength is the point at which a material fails.
 Strength is a measure of a material's ability to resist an applied load.
 However, the material will first deform elastically and then plastically before finally breaking into two or more pieces.
-The ultimate tensile strength is the force the material withstands before it breaks into two or more pieces.
+The ultimate tensile strength is the maximum stress the material withstands before it breaks.

 What Is the Other Term for Ultimate Tensile Strength?